mbkoltai/mbkoltai.github.io/_posts/polit/2024-08-10-ep2024-hungary-datavis.md

 layout: post
 title: Erosion of the FIDESZ vote share in the EP2024 elections - on the brink?
 tags: politics hungary elections data-visualisation
-excerpt: Getting closer, but probably not yet enough
+excerpt: Getting closer, but not enough yet
-secondary: ecopol
+secondary: polit
 mathjax: true
 ---